 Blepharoplasty is a minor surgical procedure designed to correct drooping or heavy eyelids to create a more youthful, rested appearance.

-medispa’s Consultant Plastic Surgeon is essential prior to undergoing any minor surgical procedure.
+A detailed consultation with face etc medispa’s Consultant Plastic Surgeon, Mr Nicholas Rhodes is essential prior to undergoing any minor surgical procedure.
 During the consultation Mr Rhodes will discuss any problem areas, desired improvements, options available (including no treatment at all) and expected outcomes.

 Should Blepharoplasty be agreed upon as the most suitable treatment, the procedure will be carried out in-clinic by Mr Rhodes in our CQC approved operating theatre.
 A local anaesthetic is applied to the treatment area to ensure the procedure is totally pain-free.
 An incision is then made in the natural skin crease, enabling excess skin and-where necessary- bulging fat and muscle to be delicately removed.
 A fine, single suture is then placed to carefully approximate the skin, with the whole procedure completed in around 45 minutes.